maizzle/maizzle.com/content/docs/installation.md

 └
 ```

+Or, if you'd like to try it out on an existing v4 project, check out the [upgrade guide](/docs/upgrade-guide) - upgrading to v5 takes less than 10 minutes for most projects.

 We would greatly appreciate it if you could test it out and provide feedback through [GitHub Discussions](https://github.com/orgs/maizzle/discussions) or by [opening an issue](https://github.com/maizzle/framework/issues/new).
 Thanks!

 ---